Cepr0/hibernate-types-in-projection/readme.md

 }
 ```

-Then PostgreSQL aggregate function `array_agg` is used then in the query above,
+When PostgreSQL aggregate function `array_agg` is used in the query above,
 then the following exception is raised:

     org.springframework.orm.jpa.JpaSystemException: Could not instantiate Type: com.vladmihalcea.hibernate.type.array.StringArrayType;

-If `json_agg` function is used then we have another exception:
+If `json_agg` function is used, then we have another exception:

     java.lang.IllegalArgumentException: Projection type must be an interface!